mmbman/Katagiri/bendowa-notes.md

 - *Shō* (證), translated here as “verifying” or “realizing”, is a key term that should not be overlooked.
 Katagiri Roshi spends an entire talk discussing it in [“*Bendōwa*: Dōgen’s Questions & Answers – Talk 5”](1987-03-15-Bendowa-Talk-5).
 For more references to *shō* see [“Notes on Fukanzazengi”](fukanzazengi-notes).

 - *Anuttara-bodhi* (阿耨菩提) is short for the Sanskrit *anuttara-samyak-sambodhi*: “complete, perfect, supreme enlightenment.”
 Katagiri Roshi discusses this term specifically at:
-	- [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1) - as the “purpose of spiritual life,” in relation to *prajñāpāramitā*.
+	- [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1) - as “the purpose of spiritual life,” in relation to *prajñāpāramitā*.
 	- [“Principles of Practice, Talk 2: Bodhicitta”](1986-03-20-Principles-of-Practice-Talk-2) - as *bodhicitta* or bodhi-mind, or “one-mind of the Buddha.”
 	- [“Three Collective Pure Precepts” at 15:02](1986-04-26-Three-Collective-Pure-Precepts#1502) - connection to the Three Collective Pure Precepts.
 	- [“Diamond Sutra, Talk 9: Emptiness” at 11:27](1979-08-01-Diamond-Sutra-Emptiness#1127) – as identical with *sho*, “realization”.